-Resultant Luck

-- how things happen to turn out, given vagaries of chance (e.g. parallel drunk drivers, one of whom notes 'Bad luck about that dog.' and the other of whom intones 'There but for the grace of God go I.') - Circumstantial Luck - where we happen to land in the world (e.g. parallel soldiers, the rich and the poor) - Constitutive Luck - how we happen to be formed (e.g. a vicious racist reared by vicious racists)
+- Resultant Luck - how things happen to turn out, given vagaries of chance (e.g. parallel drunk drivers; parallel thieves, one of whom 'gets lucky') - Circumstantial Luck - where we happen to land in the world (e.g. parallel soldiers, the rich and the poor) - Constitutive Luck - how we happen to be formed (e.g. a vicious racist reared by vicious racists)